rlodhiya/rlodhiya/README.md

-### Hi there 👋
+### Hi there 👋!

 <!--
 **rlodhiya/rlodhiya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I'm currently working on ...
-- 🌱 I’m currently learning ...
+- 🌱 I'm currently learning ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I'm looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I'm looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-Hi there!

-I'm Ravi, a seasoned Full-Stack Developer and Microsoft Certified Professional with over two decades of experience crafting innovative solutions for Small and Medium Enterprises.
+I'm Ravi Lodhiya, a seasoned Full-Stack Developer and Microsoft Certified Professional with over two decades of experience crafting innovative solutions for Small and Medium Enterprises with a focus on Machine Learning Engineering.
 At Ram Infosystems Limited, I lead a dynamic team in the design, development, and deployment of end-to-end applications using cutting-edge technologies such as .NET Core, C#, Node.js, Angular, and Azure Cloud.

 Throughout my career, I've spearheaded numerous projects resulting in measurable business outcomes, including increased efficiency and revenue growth.
 My expertise spans both front-end and back-end development, with a keen focus on delivering seamless user experiences and robust functionalities.